-Without any restriction on how to merge different files, the PartMerger mechanism is very flexible.
+Without any restriction on how to merge files, the PartMerger mechanism is very flexible.
 To consider handwritten code, a PartMerger can give higher priorities to handwritten extensions when merging two files.
 Furthermore, there are different strategies for invoking the PartMerger and for defining the files to be merged.
 A simple strategy is to invoke the PartMerger automatically for files conforming to a specific naming convention on the artifact level, e.g., files with the same file name in specific folders or files with a common pre- or postfix.
 Another strategy is to let the developers configure which files should be merged.

 A drawback of the PartMerger mechanism is the lack of tool support when integrating handwritten code.
-The reason for this is that common functionalities such as code completion are not directly available to access parts of the generated code due to the strict separation of the generated and the handwritten source code files.
-Developers need to implement such tooling on their own, if they want to take advantage of such tooling.
-This is an advantage of applying partial classes (see Section 3.5).
-The according tooling for this does not have to be implemented by the developer but it is already provided.
+Common functionalities such as code completion are not directly available to access parts of the generated code due to the strict separation of the generated and the handwritten source code files.
+Instead, developers need to implement such tooling on their own.
+This is an advantage of applying partial classes (see Sect.
+3.5).
+The according tooling does not have to be implemented by the developer but it is already provided.